 After taking the time to digest what I experienced I began to form my opinion.
 The pros of the ride were the screens, the detail of the entire ride/queue, and the ride tech itself.
 Screens are nothing new to Universal attractions, as many utilize them for their ride experience.
 On Kong, I rank them as the most realistic in appearance next to TRANSFORMERS: The Ride-3D.
 All the creatures are incredibly detailed and feel like they are really within arms reach of the truck.
 The effects such as movement and spray effects really made me feel as if I was hurtling through the forest at fast speeds.
 The entire experience from the time I stepped in line throughout the ride and its finale are some of the most detailed in the entire resort.
 Universal has really stepped their game up with theming since Potter and has raised the bar even higher this time around.
 I honestly felt like I was at Skull Island during my trip in line.
 The ambiance of the whole area puts you right in the heart of the film and the lore of Skull Island.
 The technology behind Reign of Kong is the most interesting for me.
 This is Universal’s first trackless ride system, giving it the most realistic feel to any ride vehicle on other attractions.
 Having no track allows for each screen to operate independently from the truck and makes each movement and tilt unique to its surroundings.

-Some cons of the ride were the actual time onboard and the lack of balance between physical sets and screens.
+Some cons of the ride were the actual time on board and the lack of balance between physical sets and screens.
 Although Reign of Kong is billed by Universal as the longest ride in the park at over 5 minutes and 50 seconds, the ride felt really short for me.
 Not knowing what was coming may have had something to do with it but it just seemed to end rather quickly.
 The other issue was the ride sets.
 The first room inside the ride building is a detailed physical set with animatronic creatures and fire.
-It really set the tone for the rest of the ride but as it went on, it had more of a focus on screens and it never returned to another room like the first cave.
+It set the tone for the rest of the ride, but as it went on, it focused more on screens and never returned to another room like the first cave.
 I personally believe that the ride could have benefited from another room with animatronic creatures to balance out the screens.